hyperledger-labs/perun-node/cmd/perunnodecli/TryingItOut.md

-# Trying it out: perunnode and perunnode
+# Trying it out: perunnode and perunnodecli

 #### perunnode